 4.1 Children arriving in the borough and unable to secure a school place

-4.11 Depending on the individual circumstances, it may not always possible to place a Year 11 pupil in a school.
-If this is the case, they will be referred by the Admissions section to TBAP who will consider, in consultation with parents/carers and professionals, the arrangement of appropriate alternative provision.
-TBAP will not accept direct approaches from schools in such circumstances.
+4.6 Depending on the individual circumstances, it may not always be possible to place a Year 11 pupil in a school.
+If this is the case, they will be referred by the Admissions section to the borough’s alternative provider, Ormiston Academies Trust which will consider, in consultation with parents/carers and professionals, the arrangement of appropriate alternative provision.
+The Alternative Provision will not accept direct approaches from schools in such circumstances.

 5. Mechanism for placement of hard to place secondary age children

-- How many children have been placed at local schools under the Fair Access Protocol?
+- the number of children that have been placed at local schools under the Fair Access Protocol

 6. Procedures for Hammersmith & Fulham schools

-6.5 In the event of a school refusing to accept the admission Hammersmith & Fulham will direct or instruct the school to admit.
+6.3 In the event of a school refusing to admit a child allocated by FAP, Hammersmith & Fulham can direct or instruct a maintained school, other than an academy, to admit.
 The governing bodies of schools which are their own admissions authority may refer a direction to the Schools Adjudicator who will determine which school is to admit the child.
-For Academies, the LA will apply for a direction to the EFA.
+For Academies, the LA can apply for a direction to the Secretary of State.

 7. Refugee and Asylum seekers